pythonhacker/varuh/README.md

 About
 =====

 `Varuh` is a command line password manager that allows you to keep your passwords and other sensitive data using the power of the shell and Unix.
-It uses `sqlite` databases to store the information and encrypts it with symmetric block encryption ciphers like [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [XChaCha20-Poly1305](https://www.cryptopp.com/wiki/XChaCha20) .
+It uses `sqlite` databases to store the information and encrypts it with symmetric encryption ciphers like [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [XChaCha20-Poly1305](https://www.cryptopp.com/wiki/XChaCha20) .

 The name [Varuh](https://www.wordsense.eu/varuh/#Slovene) means *guardian* or *protector* in the Slovene language.